forwards/website_source/content/blog/2017-12-01-r-in-africa.md

 ## R-Ladies in Africa

-Theoni Photopoulou was inspired to set up a Cape Town chapter of R-Ladies after attending the first satRdays conference in Cape Town.
-All three plenary speakers were part of the R-Ladies community and it was extremely refreshing to go to a conference largely about science and technology where women took the centre stage.
+The set-up of a Cape Town chapter of R-Ladies was inspired by the first satRday conference in Cape Town.
+All three plenary speakers at that conference were part of the R-Ladies community and it was extremely refreshing to go to a conference largely about science and technology where women took the centre stage.
 Cape Town is a multicultural, multilingual and multiracial city, but this